aknavj/aknavj.github.io/_posts/2026-03-31-NOD-Engine-Architecture-Deep-Dive.md

 | `.xpr` | Binary | Xbox packed textures — GPU-native format with D3D descriptors |
 | `.dds`/`.tga` | Binary | Standard texture formats (DXT1, DXT5, uncompressed) |

 **The VtMR SDK documents many of these formats.** The `.nod` model format went from version 7 in VtMR to version 10+ in Ghost, adding the six vertex types and bone palettes needed for Xbox hardware skinning.
 The original spec confirms the 64-bone limit per model, two-bone-maximum vertex weighting, and the Z-up / Y-forward coordinate system — all unchanged in Ghost.
-The `.nil` level format jumped from version 27 to version 35, gaining the Xbox-specific overbright vertex color encoding and lightmap patches that don't appear in the VtMR spec.
+The `.nil` level format jumped from version 27 to version 35, gaining lightmap patches and the Xbox overbright vertex color encoding — 128 encodes full intensity and 255 roughly doubles it, with the renderer dividing by 128 — neither of which appears in the VtMR spec.
 The `.nad` animation format kept its cubic polynomial keyframes — each storing base value plus three coefficient vectors evaluated as $v + t \cdot b + t^2 \cdot c + t^3 \cdot d$ — but the VtMR docs reveal a detail the Ghost binary obscured: bone tracks carry a type field for rotation, translation, or scale, with scale listed as "currently not supported by the engine."
 Four years later, it still isn't.

 **Some extensions were reused for different data.** In VtMR, `.npd` stood for Nihilistic Particle Definition — a text format defining emitter types like gas, fire, flame, liquid, and rain.
-In Ghost, the same extension means Nihilistic Patrol Data — a binary format for AI waypoint graphs with adjacency lists.
+In Ghost, the same extension means Nihilistic Patrol Data — AI waypoint graphs for pathfinding.
+The waypoints don't even live in world space: they sit in a separate navigation-map coordinate system with the Z axis compressed to floor indices, and connectivity comes from an adjacency list with per-edge costs.
+Entity placement stayed in `.nsd`; `.npd` is pathfinding only.
 Same three letters, completely different file.
 The particle system moved to `.nfx` (Nihilistic Effects), a text block format with over 1100 effect definitions and 144 controllers.
 Meanwhile, the cutscene system went from VtMR's conversation files (`.nco`) with branching dialogue trees driven by Java-based Codex scripts to Ghost's binary `.nce`/`.ncs` pairs encoding camera shots, actor animations, and sound cues — no scripting language, no branching, just linear cinematics.

 **`.nil` levels remain partially undecoded.** After the sector geometry, a significant chunk of each file — anywhere from a tenth to nearly half — is still unstructured.
 The VtMR SDK documents the sector format in detail: sector-bounding planes, a per-sector BSP tree used only for collision (not rendering), separate vertex position and surface-vertex arrays, and per-surface material groups.
 Ghost's version extends this with portal connectivity, environment map references, and the Xbox overbright lighting — but the post-sector data that makes up the remainder of each file is absent from both the SDK and anything I've reconstructed so far.

+**The `.nsd` scene format leaks its own history.** Entities are stored as 36-byte tagged property slots — rotation, position, sector assignment, model reference — and the unused tail of each slot still contains leftover bytes from whatever string sat in the exporter's write buffer beforehand.
+Nobody zeroed the buffer between writes.
+It changes nothing at runtime, but every scene file carries little fragments of the tool that wrote it.

 **Bundles make streaming possible.** `.nmb`, `.nnb`, and `.nsb` pack models, animations, and sounds per level.
 Loading and freeing are both atomic per bundle — on 64MB of Xbox RAM, per-level atomic allocation is the only sane memory strategy.

 The VtMR SDK also documents formats Ghost doesn't use at all — `.ndd` for discipline definitions, `.ncd` for vampire clan data, `.ntt` for random treasure tables, `.nqd` for quest definitions, `.nco`/`.nvo` for conversation trees — the RPG scaffolding that was stripped when the engine pivoted to a console action game.
-Twenty-three formats survived into Ghost, all proprietary, and until the SDK surfaced, undocumented outside Nihilistic's walls.
+More than twenty proprietary formats survived into Ghost, and until the SDK surfaced, every one of them was undocumented outside Nihilistic's walls.

 ---

 ## What's Next

-The architecture is documented.
-The formats are mapped.
-The simulation, audio, effects, and scripting layers are catalogued.
+That covers the architecture — boot, foundation, renderer, entities, AI, simulation, audio, and the file formats tying them together.
 The next question is what's actually inside the data.

 That's Part 3: what the data says about the game they were trying to make.